Sh3ldar/ad-weaponholster/README.md

 Can i add custom guns?
 Yes, just add them to underneath line 80 on weaponholster.lua

 Can i use this with multiple police jobs?
 Yes (weaponholster.lua LINE 9)

+Credit to KingHunter#6969 for helping with the script.